Alex Kidd in Shinobi World

 Alex Kidd in Shinobi World is a side-scrolling action game from Sega for the Master System in 1990.
 Developed in Japan, it was released for the overseas market (North America, Europe and Brazil).
 The game stars Alex Kidd in a parody version of Sega's ninja-themed action game Shinobi, where Alex Kidd fights against caricatures of many of the enemies from Shinobi.
-It was re-released for the Wii Virtual Console in 2009.
+It was re-released for the Wii Virtual Console on December 11, 2009 in Europe, and on February 1, 2010 in North America.

 Gameplay

 Despite being part of the Alex Kidd series, the game mechanics of Shinobi World are different from Alex Kidd in Miracle World and are much closer to the Master System version of Shinobi.
 Alex Kidd's basic attack is a sword slice, which can be used not only to destroy enemies but also to open treasure chests.
 Inside such chests, the player can obtain items such as more health, throwing darts, a powered-up sword, extra lives, and a magic ball that will temporarily turn Alex Kidd into an invincible tornado.
 The throwing darts and powered-up sword will both replace the Alex's default sword until the player completes the stage, defeats a boss or loses a life.
 Other actions that Alex Kidd can perform include a wall-to-wall jump and the ability to turn into a flying fireball after spinning around a street post, a rope or a horizontal bar.

 Alex starts off each round with three hit points but can fill out his health gauge to a maximum of six hit points.
 When the player has full health, all the treasure chests carrying hearts will carry extra lives in their place.
 When the player defeats a boss with full health, they will gain a "Perfect Bonus" after completing the round.
 There is also a "Secret Bonus" if the player completes an entire round without getting hit or losing life at any point.